cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 ## Backward compatibility with Auth0

-In November 2024, publiq switched identity provider implementation from Auth0 to Keycloak.
-Both implementations are OAuth 2.0 and OpenID Connect compliant, so all authorization requests are backward compatible.
+In November 2024, publiq switched from Auth0 to another identity provider implementation.
+Both Auth0 and the new solution are OAuth 2.0 and OpenID Connect compliant, so all authorization requests are backward compatible.
 Even if you are using Auth0 SDKs, everything should still work.

 However, the token path has changed in the new implementation and this page documents the *new* behavior.
 The old path forwards requests to the new path: